Intensive: Studio Art at SMFA at Tufts

 Students are required to attend all classes and academic workshops each day.
 Attendance is taken at each class.
 Tufts takes the safety of its students very seriously.
 As such, our current policy for pre-college students states that students cannot leave campus during class time without the supervision of a staff member.
 Commuter students’ commute to campus and time before 8:45am or after 6:00pm will not be monitored by program staff, although Tufts community members have Tufts University Police Department and other campus safety protocols available at all times.

 The Tufts and SMFA campuses is considered very safe among U.S. college campuses.
-Although crime on campus is unusual, we do have an open campus in a major metropolitan area and we expect our students to exercise good judgement and responsibility as they navigate the campus.
+Although crime on campus is unusual, we do have an open campus in a major metropolitan area and we expect our students to exercise good judgment and responsibility as they navigate the campus.
 Tufts University maintains its own police department, on the job 24 hours a day, if an emergency arises.
 Tufts campus is equipped with an emergency blue light phone system.
 For more information, please visit our Campus Safety page.